 We currently offer computer programming tutorials for Microsoft Small Basic, Microsoft Visual Basic, Microsoft Visual C#, and Oracle Java.
 The Computer Bible Games For Microsoft Small Basic Programming Track is designed for students starting at 10 years of age and above.
 Our Computer Bible Games with Visual Basic, Visual C#, and Java Tutorials are designed for eighth grade students through Adult.

 So where should your student start?
 If you or your student have no previous computer programming experience, we highly recommend you start with our Computer Bible Games For Microsoft Small Basic” programming tutorial for beginners.
 If you personally have experience with Visual Basic, Visual C# or Java and you want to provide some personal coaching and guidance to your student along the way, we suggest you pick the computer language you are most familiar with.
-If you and your student are both new to computer programming, just start with the Small Basic below.
+If you and your student are both new to computer programming, just start with the first Microsoft Small Basic textbook below.